sayLISA/n-festival/README.md

 ```

 ###Public folder
 In the public folder you can find the static files we use: images, fonts, css and javascripts.
-The `src` folder is the folder to work in, the links go to the `dist` folder, the files in here are optimized and minified with [Gulp][Gulp].
+The `src` folder is the folder to work in, the links go to the `dist` folder, the files in here are optimized and minified with [Gulp](#gulp).

 **Javascripts**